 The Era of Industrialization of AI — and India’s Strategic Opportunity

 Over the last few days, the top five US technology companies have announced a cumulative capital expenditure of about $670 billion for 2026 alone(!).
-This figure exceeds the annual GDP of nations like Switzerland or Poland.
+This figure exceeds the annual GDP of nations like Switzerland and Poland.

 This paradigm is now reversing.